-On Monday, my team and I launched my new book Commercial Real Estate Teams Built to Dominate.
-We have had the good fortune of receiving five-star ratings on Amazon.com and endorsements of some of the industry’s biggest leaders.
-In the first three days, sales have been brisk and the book is now starting to climb the commercial real estate book charts.
+When my team and I launched my new book Commercial Real Estate Teams Built to Dominate, we had the good fortune of receiving five-star ratings on Amazon.com and endorsements of some of the industry’s biggest leaders.
+In the first three days, sales were brisk and the book climbed the commercial real estate book charts.

 4 guidelines to achieve greater success when launching a new listing

 Much like my book, you need the targeted audience for your listing.
 For me, it’s any commercial real estate professional who leads a team, is part of a team, or would like to build their own team.
 Most sales listings have a specific audience, whether it is neighboring owners, like-kind property owners, or similarly-priced assets.